What Happens If You Are At Fault In A Car Accident In Utah?

 What Does “At Fault” Mean in Utah?

 Being at fault means your actions were the main cause of the crash.
-Utah uses modified comparative fault.
+Utah uses modified comparative negligence rules.
 Each party gets a percentage of blame.
 Injury money cannot be collected from others if you are at fault for more than 50% of the injury.
-Compensation you seek will be reduced by your share if you are less than 50% at fault.
+The car accident compensation you seek will be reduced by your share if you are less than 50% at fault.

-Insurers and, if needed, a jury use police reports, photos, statements, and laws to decide these percentages.
+Insurers and, if needed, a jury use police reports, official Utah accident reports, photos, statements, and laws to decide these percentages.

 Why this matters

-Fault percentages control who pays and how much.
 There are many small details that affect the split.
-In many cases, the evidence you collect at the scene makes all the difference.
+In many cases, strong car accident evidence collected at the scene makes all the difference.

 Utah’s No-Fault Benefits And When Lawsuits Happen